 This southward move brought him into contact with the ancient Phoenician cities along the coast: Sidon, Tyre, and Aradus.
 These semi-independent principalities had never coalesced into a nation proper; they jealously guarded their commercial liberties from each other.
 This lack of unification would prove to be a tremendous weakness when faced with an external enemy.
 Sidon had once revolted against Persian control, and none of her neighboring Phoenician cities had helped her, preferring to see her destroyed in the hope that they themselves might profit commercially from the ruin of a competitor.

 The city’s fighting remnants made a brave final stand at a place called the Agenorion.
 They were cut down to a man; nearly 8,000 perished.
+By this time, the Macedonian king was in no mood to be magnanimous.
 The remainder of the population (about 30,000) were sold into slavery; but Alexander spared the king, whose name was Azemilco.
 The reluctance to shed royal blood was a shrewd decision on Alexander’s part, and was a pattern he would follow in other conquests.

 This was how Alexander took the city of Tyre.